SheetJS/docs.sheetjs.com/docz/docs/08-api/05-parse-options.md

 - `bookVBA` merely exposes the raw VBA CFB object.
 It does not parse the data.
   XLSM and XLSB store the VBA CFB object in `xl/vbaProject.bin`.
-BIFF8 XLS mixes the VBA entries alongside the core Workbook entry, so the library generates a new XLSB-compatible blob from the XLS CFB container.
+BIFF8 XLS mixes the VBA entries alongside the core Workbook entry, so the library generates a new blob from the XLS CFB container that works in XLSM and XLSB files.
 - `codepage` is applied to BIFF2 - BIFF5 files without `CodePage` records and to CSV files without BOM in `type:"binary"`.
 BIFF8 XLS always defaults to 1200.
 - `PRN` affects parsing of text files without a common delimiter character.